 University of Gothenburg

-UofSC's exchange program at the University of Gothenburg is designed to help American students gain first hand knowledge of Swedish culture.
+UofSC's exchange program at the University of Gothenburg is designed to help American students gain first hand knowledge of Swedish culture and international business practices.
 The program is located in Gothenburg, Sweden's second largest city.
 Gothenburg (or Goteborg) lies on the western coast of Sweden, and Denmark is easily accessible by ferry.
 Situated near the Baltic coast, the area is well known for its engineering skills and entrepreneurial spirit.

 Students will attend the University of Gothenburg which has a student population of 37,000.
 Known for its strong Economics program, students will be able to study in the heart of Swedish business and industry.
 Students attend classes with Swedish and other exchange students from around the world.

 Category: 1, no foreign language proficiency requirement, all courses taught in English

 Cost: UofSC resident tuition rates + in-country costs